artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 So in our case above, getting the API results only changes the state on the component which makes the request.
 However, the results are passed down into the props _(properties)_ of the component's children as any further changes to the API data (for example if you were polling for updates) would result in a re-render of the child-components.

 So for the lifetime of that top-level component, the changes due to the API request are put in state.
 Then the results are passed down to it's children as props.
-This means the children can potentially change when an API response is recieved.
+This means the children can potentially change when an API response is received.

-## Handle view management
+## Handleing View mManagement

 Because of the consolidated rules around state management React can quite easily know when there have been changes throughout your component tree and to call `render` for those components. `render` is the function where you declare the tree of children for a component.